This post may contain affiliate links. Please read our disclosure policy.

 a clear mixing bowl filled with scrambled eggs, bacon, cheese, and green peppers next to a black plate with a small amount of butter on it and a white ramekin.

-1. Pour mixture into ramekin and bake for 15-18 minutes or until eggs are set.
+1. Pour into the ramekin and bake for 15-18 minutes, until set.

 Frequently Asked Questions

 Yes, this recipe is easily scalable.
-To make two or three cups, simply double or triple the ingredients.
-You can choose to bake them in a 5×5 inch baking dish or prepare individual servings in separate 10-ounce ramekins.
+To make two, double the ingredients.
+Bake in a 5×5 inch baking dish or use two 10-ounce ramekins.

 Ways To Use Leftover Ingredients